maoberlehner/markus-oberlehner-net/content/blog/building-a-responsive-priority-plus-horizontal-scroll-navigation.md

 date = "2017-08-20T07:50:21+02:00"
-title = "Building a Responsive Priority+ Horizontal Scroll Navigation" description = "Learn how to build a responsive Priority+ horizontal scroll navigation with CSS and JavaScript." intro = "One of the harder problems to solve in responsive design and especially when designing websites which are supposed to work well on small screens, is building user friendly navigations.
+title = "Building a Responsive Priority+ Horizontal Scroll Navigation" description = "Learn how to build a responsive Priority+ horizontal scroll navigation with CSS and JavaScript." intro = "One of the most difficult problems to solve when designing websites that are supposed to work well on small screens is creating user-friendly navigations.
 For a long time the goto solution was to hide the navigation items behind a hamburger button.
 Although the hamburger button is still going strong, there are some new approaches coming up and gaining traction..." draft = false categories = ["Development"] tags = ["CSS Architecture", "JavaScript"]
 +++

-One of the harder problems to solve in responsive design and especially when designing websites which are supposed to work well on small screens, is building user friendly navigations.
+One of the most difficult problems to solve when designing websites that are supposed to work well on small screens is creating user-friendly navigations.
 For a long time the goto solution was to hide the navigation items behind a hamburger button.
 Although the hamburger button is still going strong, there are some new approaches coming up and gaining traction.

 One of this (kinda) new approaches is a variant of the Priority+ pattern (coined by [Michael Scharnagl](https://justmarkup.com/)) combined with horizontal scrolling.
 The Priority+ pattern describes a horizontal navigation which shows the most important items first, as the screen size shrinks the least important navigation items are hidden and you have to press a button to show all the navigation items again.